-The budget for 2018/19 was compiled within the context of the Government's Comprehensive Spending Review, the Chancellor's Budget and the local government settlement.
-The Council has seen a significant decline in recent years in overall government income with increasing amounts being generated locally through Council Tax, Business Rates, fees and charges, and income from commercial property.
+The budget for 2018/19 was compiled within the context of the Government's last Comprehensive Spending Review, the Chancellor's Budget and the local government funding settlement.
+The Council has seen a significant decline in recent years in overall government funding with increasing amounts of income being generated locally through Council Tax, Business Rates, fees and charges, and income from commercial property.

-In addition to the national context, the Adur District Council budget strategy has taken account of pressures and risks such as:
+In addition to the national context, the Worthing Borough Council budget strategy has taken account of pressures and risks such as: